Sherwood Arboretum designated booking site

 - Consider the park location and facilities and watch our virtual tour of the booking site.
 Does the booking site at this park meet your needs?
 If so, go to Step 2.
 If not, view our other designated sites.

 - Complete the online park booking application form, noting Council's standard booking conditions.

-Sherwood Arboretum (previously known as Sherwood Forest Park and John Herbert Memorial Vista Park) is located at 57 Dewar Terrace, Sherwood.
+Sherwood Arboretum (previously known as Sherwood Forest Park and John Herbert Memorial Vista Park) is located at 87 Jolimont Street, Sherwood.

 View Sherwood Forest Park, Sherwood in a larger map

 Sherwood Arboretum includes the following facilities (some of which are shown on the site plan):

 - barbecues (electric)